NischalShakyacc/Mouse-Eyes/README.md

 # Happy Coding!

 Enjoy exploring the fascinating world of the proximity effect with Mouse Eyes!
-If you have any questions or suggestions, feel free to open an issue or reach out to us.
+Feel free to open an issue or reach out if you have any questions or suggestions.